 harvesting where you did not plant

 and gathering where you did not scatter;

-What kind of a person does that – harvest where he doesn’t plant, gathering where he did not scatter – it means the man is not to be trusted, yes?
+What kind of a person does that – harvesting where he doesn’t plant, gathering where he did not scatter.
+It means the man is not to be trusted, yes?
 I mean he’s harvesting and gathering in other people’s property.

 And, of course, what does the man do?
-That man says to him in reply:
+The man says to him in reply:

 ‘You wicked, lazy servant!

 So you knew that I harvest where I did not plant

 Should you not then have put my money in the bank